 The number of operational phases and their phase relationship is determined by internal circuitry that monitors the PWM outputs.
-Normally, the ADP3210 operates as a 3-phase controller.
-For 2-phase operation, the PWM3 pin is connected to $V{\rm CC}$ 5.0 V, and for 1-phase operation, the PWM3 and PWM2 pins are connected to $V{\rm CC}$ 5.0 V.
+Normally, the ADP3207C operates as a 3-phase controller.
+For 2-phase operation, the PWM3 pin is connected to V{CC} 5.0 V programs, and for 1-phase operation, the PWM3 and PWM2 pins are connected to V{CC} 5.0 V programs.

-When the ADP3210 is initially enabled, the controller sinks 50 μA on the PWM2 and PWM3 pins.
+When the ADP3207C is initially enabled, the controller sinks 50 μ A on the PWM2 and PWM3 pins.
 An internal comparator checks the voltage of each pin against a high threshold of 3.0 V. If the pin voltage is high due to pullup to the V{CC} 5.0 V rail, then the phase is disabled.
 The phase detection is made during the first three clock cycles of the internal oscillator.
-After phase detection, the 50 μA current sink is removed.
-The pins that are not connected to the V{CC} 5.0 V rail function as normal PWM outputs.
+After phase detection, the 50 μ A current sink is removed.
+The pins that are not connected to the V{CC}

+5.0~V rail function as normal PWM outputs.
 The pins that are connected to V{CC} enter into high impedance state.

-The PWM outputs are 5.0 V logic-level signals intended for driving external gate drivers such as the ADP3611.
+The PWM outputs are 5.0 V logic-level signals intended for driving external gate drivers, such as the ADP3611.
 Because each phase is monitored independently, operation approaching 100% duty cycle is possible.
 In addition, more than one output can operate at a time to allow overlapping phases.